DEVESHKUMAR97/Blog/README.md

 # Blog
-This onlu uses html and css.
+This only uses html and css.